ysyk2021/the-productive-software-developer-strategies-for-building-robust-and-scalable-applications/src/chapter-2-2.md

 * **Agile methodologies**: Embracing Agile methodologies, such as Scrum or Kanban, promotes transparency, frequent collaboration, and facilitates adaptive planning.
 This fosters a more cohesive and productive team environment.

 By implementing productive software development practices, developers can effectively manage their time, ensure high-quality code, and foster better collaboration within their teams.
 These benefits ultimately result in increased productivity and successful project outcomes.

-Now that we have explored the advantages of productive software development, let's dive deeper into specific strategies and techniques that can be implemented to achieve these benefits in the subsequent chapters.